formbricks/formbricks/README.md

 pnpm install
 ```

-3. To make the process of installing a dev dependencies easier, we offer a [`docker-compose.yml`](https://docs.docker.com/compose/) file to deploy a PostgreSQL server locally with a new database named `turborepo` (To change this update the `MYSQL_DATABASE` environment variable in the `docker-compose.yml` file)
+3. To make the process of installing a dev dependencies easier, we offer a [`docker-compose.yml`](https://docs.docker.com/compose/) with the following containers:

 - a `postgres` container and environment variables preset to reach it,
 - a `mailhog` container that acts as a mock SMTP server and shows received mails in a web UI (forwarded to your host's `localhost:8025`)